-The Henry Miller Memorial Library is a non-profit book store and arts center championing the late writer, artist, and Big Sur resident Henry Miller.
+The Henry Miller Memorial Library is an arts center championing the late writer, artist, and Big Sur resident Henry Miller.

-The Library hosts events throughout the summer months (May-October), including fashion shows, theater, open mics, lectures, book signings, art shows, and more.
+The Library hosts events throughout the summer months (May-October), including fashion shows, theater, open mics, lectures, book signings, art shows, and and countless community events including the Big Big Big Sur Fashion Show, Esalen Gazebo School benefit, Big Sur Sound and Story audio series, our Big Sur International Short Film Screening Series, and of course, so much more!
 With a capacity of 300 and nestled in a towering redwood grove, it is also one of the most unique live music venues in the world.

 Correct.
 Memorials, he said, “defeated the purpose of a man’s life.
 Only by living your own life to the full can you honor the memory of someone.”

 So, is this place a memorial trying not to be a memorial?
 Maybe.
 The best way to find out is to come here, browse, look at what’s on the walls, listen to the music, have a cup of coffee or tea, sit down by the fire, read for a while, do nothing…” Check out our schedule to see what’s in store for this summer and sign up for our newsletter.

 We look forward to seeing you soon!